Sometimes it is good to find a story with a happy ending. This is one such story.

 Past his racing prime, Scruggs had retired to live out his life comfortably in civilization with Swenson, an old Zirkle friend.
 His only problem was that after a life in and on the edge of the wilderness, he wasn’t quite ready for the hustle and bustle of the big city.

-Jordan was out walking him on June 23 when the sound of a lawnmower roaring nearby spooked him.
+Swenson was out walking him on June 23 when the sound of a lawnmower roaring nearby spooked him.
 He took off.
-Jordan couldn’t catch him and then she couldn’t find him.
+Swenson couldn’t catch him and then she couldn’t find him.